In the pipeline: protecting the honeybee

 2022 trial locations

-We plan to launch our Varroa destructor mite-control product in 2024.
+Subject to regulatory approval, we plan to launch our Varroa destructor mite-control product in 2024.